Jewish Explorations/Shabbat Experience

 Wednesday Hebrew Tutoring:

-Hebrew tutoring takes on Wednesday afternoons between 4:30 and 5:30, with the exception of holidays and school vacations and Special Wednesdays (see below; please consult our school calendar for specific dates.)
-Your child will be assigned a regular 30 minute time.
+Hebrew tutoring takes on Wednesday afternoons between 4:30 and 6:30, with the exception of holidays and school vacations and Special Wednesdays (see below; please consult our school calendar for specific dates).

 Approximately once a month, instead of tutoring, all the students will be engaged in Special Wednesdays: hands-on, fun learning activities inspired by the “special days” at Jewish summer camps.
 These activities will focus on a period of Jewish history, covering the sweep of Jewish history in a five-year rotation: the period of the first and second Temples (first millennium BCE); rabbinic period (approximately the first millennium CE); Europe and North Africa; North American Judaism; and Zionism and Israel.
 While we won’t ignore the hardships our people have endured, our goal is to emphasize Jewish creativity and vitality, and the varied ways in which Jews have met the challenges, and accepted the opportunities, that were presented to them in various times and places.